Comment of

 Dear Yankee,

-know that I support your decision to start the Florida Bible College in Tampa.
+Please feel free to share my testimony with others so they will know that I support your decision to start the Florida Bible College in Tampa.

-Before I trusted Jesus Christ as my Savior (at an FBC Christmas Concert in 1964) my atheist life was primarily my family, my very small business and Conservative politics, (Republican Precinct Captain in the 1964 Goldwater Presidential campaign).
+).
 I served on the Dade County Florida Republican Executive Committee and was later appointed by Republican Governor Claude Kirk to an exclusive five-man state-wide business Regulating Commission.
 I resigned that Commission in disgust because serving there confirmed my thoughts that severe regulation bearing the effect of law imposed on private business is not a Constitutionally Conservative philosophy.
 My business was directly impacted by that regulatory Commission and we were one of its many victims.

-While Yankee attended FBC, Dr. Ray Stanford recommended he ask me for a job.
-I hired him in my business as a service rep. After training, and before he visited any customers alone, Yankee asked permission to witness the Gospel of Jesus Christ to our customers.
+, and before he visited any customers alone, Yankee asked permission to witness the Gospel of Jesus Christ to our customers.
 As a relatively new believer and a babe in Christ, I was a tad queasy and questioned the wisdom of mixing "religion" with business.
 Finally I consented, assuming Yankee would "use care and discretion."

 That very first day a dear Jewish lady customer to whom Yankee had witnessed called my office and was irate.
 She said Yankee told her that she was "going to hell."
 I explained to her that surely she must have misunderstood Yankee (which she had) and I assured her that I would speak with him when he returned to the office.